CptnFizzbin/backstage/.changeset/late-moose-care.md

 ---
-'@backstage/plugin-scaffolder-backend': major
+'@backstage/plugin-scaffolder-backend': minor
 ---

-_BREAKING_: legacy `permissionRules` option for scaffolder Router was removed.
-Please upgrade to the new backend system and use the `coreServices.permissionsRegistry` to add custom rules
+`permissionRules` option in `createRouter()` is deprecated.
+Please upgrade to the new backend system and use `coreServices.permissionsRegistry` to add custom rules